Elgg/Elgg/docs/guides/events-list.rst

     to allow a plugin to determine how the user should be validated (for example, through an email with a validation link).

+**validate:after, user**
+    Triggered when user's account has been validated.

+**invalidate:after, user**
+    Triggered when user's account validation has been revoked.

 **profileupdate, user**
     User has changed profile